sealtastic/gd_tunnel/UpdateLog.md

 - Fixed a bug where new players visually had no icons equipped at the garage

+!!

+- Fixed a bug where the player thought anything was a ground as long as it was inside the player

+- Fixed a bug where Collision wouldn't work

+- Fixed a bug where the button animation would play when clicking the update log frame

 THANK YOU ALL SO MUCH FOR 35K VISITS???
 YOU GUYS ARE ALL INSANE